 Will there be another PlayStation 5 and Xbox restock at retailers this year?

-As Black Friday and Cyber Monday came and went, the consoles remained hard to find.
-But there could be some hope for holiday shoppers: Sony vowed in a tweet that more inventory would arrive at retailers before year-end.
+Black Friday and Cyber Monday came and went with a few restocks, but the consoles remain hard to find.
+There could be some hope for holiday shoppers, though: Sony vowed in a tweet that more inventory would arrive at retailers before year-end.

 Still, expect the consoles to remain a hot item and be difficult to find.
 Demand was so high for the PlayStation 5, which went on sale on November 12, that it caused Walmart's website to slow and show error messages to some shoppers.
 When Walmart restocked the devices on November 25, the PlayStation 5 sold out within minutes.